mroderick/plete-docs/index.md

 * BSD-3 License
 * Zero dependencies

+## Compatibility

+This project is aiming for wide compatibility in **modern** and **supported** browsers.

+This means that **no versions of IE**, or legacy versions of Safari (before 10) are supported.

+If you need to support legacy browsers in your project, you likely already have a transpiling setup and know how to use polyfills.

 ## Installation

 You can load `plete` straight from jsDelivr or install it locally via `npm`